btc-vision/opnet/STAKING.md

 ## Conclusion

 WBTC staking is a great way to earn rewards while supporting the network.
 By understanding how the staking process works and how rewards are calculated, you can make informed decisions about how much and how long to stake your WBTC.
-Start staking today and watch your WBTC grow!